 “AltSchool has really changed me.
 What I’ve learned here is that even if I get it wrong or fail, then I need to figure out why I failed, and then set myself up again for success and keep trying until I get it.
 That’s the growth mindset that’s been instilled in me.
 I’m using it in my life in all sorts of different situations.
 Whether that’s in math or doing a craft or a project, I’ll keep trying to figure out what went wrong so I can do it right the next time.”

-Last year, our students began facilitating student-led conferences.
+In 2017 students began facilitating student-led conferences.
 They seized the opportunity to showcase their growth; highlight the individual challenges they faced; and drive progress reporting for their families.
 After studying transferable skills, students created a taxonomy that they found most relevant to solving complex problems.

 of families reported favorably on student-led conferences